 6. What’s your favourite tour company and why?

 Honestly, I don’t have one favourite.
-The company I choose depends where I am travelling and what I want to experience.
+The company I choose depends on where I am travelling and what I want to experience.
 For adventure style trips, I love On The Go Tours, G Adventures and Intrepid Travel.
 For higher-end experiences, with the soft landings, I love Insight Vacations and Globus.
 Every company offers something unique and I put a lot of thought in when I am booking tours for myself and my clients.
 When I travelled through Europe in 2012, I did 2 tours with Topdeck Travel and had a brilliant time.
 It was great to be with people my age and looking for the same cultural experience, with a side of adventure and fun!

 7. What are your top 3 tips for travellers about to experience their first guided tour?

 1) Don’t plan too much before you go!
-It’s hard as a travel agent, to wait until I arrive in my destination to plan out my days, but a tour guide will have so much insight, and will give you suggestions that you likely haven’t thought of yourself.
+It’s hard as a travel agent, to wait until I arrive in my destination to plan out my days, but a tour guide will have so much insight and will give you suggestions that you likely haven’t thought of yourself.

 2) Be open to new friendships within your group.
-You don’t have to be best friends, or even keep in touch afterwards, but opening yourself up to conversations with others allows you to see the destination in a different way.
+You don’t have to be best friends or even keep in touch afterwards, but opening yourself up to conversations with others allows you to see the destination in a different way.

 3) Relax!
 The tour guide is there to do any stressing, so you don’t have to.
 Let them take care of the details so you can focus on seeing the sights!